• Written By Akanksha P John

 Noble Gases

 Helium, neon, argon, krypton, xenon, and radon are chemically inactive or inert elements.
-They occur in the free state or traces in the atmosphere and have monoatomic molecules.
+They occur in the state or traces in the atmosphere and have monoatomic molecules.
 They are also called rare gases.

 Compounds